Artaxerxes II: Background and early life

-Arses was the eldest son of Darius II, who ruled the Persian Achaemenid Empire from 424 to 405/4 BC.
+Arsaces was the eldest son of Darius II, who ruled the Persian Achaemenid Empire from 424 to 405/4 BC.
 His mother was Parysatis, a half-sister of Darius II.
 His age at death is variously given as 86 (Lucian) and 94 (Dinon) years, which would place his birth around 453 or 445 BC.
 Briant simply notes that Arses was born before his father's accession in 424, while another author states that he was "at least in his late seventies in the early 360s".
 Darius II and Parysatis had thirteen children, most of whom died prematurely.
 Thus the only known full siblings of Arsaces were his younger brothers Cyrus, Ostanes, Oxathres, and an older sister, Amestris.

 With the exception of Arsaces and Cyrus, not much is known about the children of Darius II and Parysatis.
 Cyrus was most likely born in 424/423 BC, just after the accession of Darius II.
 In 408 BC, at the age of 15 or 16, Cyrus was appointed the satrap of Lydia, Greater Phrygia, and Cappadocia.
 He also succeeded Tissaphernes as the commander-in-chief of the Persian force stationed at Castolus, east of the city of Sardis.
 Cyrus was given the title of karanos (Old Iranian: *Karana), which greatly expanded his authority both politically and militarily, and allowed him to become largely autonomous.

 Before his accession, Arsaces married Stateira, the daughter of the Persian nobleman Hydarnes, who was descended from Hydarnes, one of the seven Persian conspirators who overthrew the Pseudo-Smerdis.
 The marriage was part of a political alliance that Darius had sought during his early reign, due to facing opposition against his rule.
-Amestris was also married to Hydarnes' son Teritoukhmes, while Hydarnes was appointed the satrap of Hyrcania.
+Amestris was also married to Hydarnes' son Terituchmes, while Hydarnes was appointed the satrap of Hyrcania.

 When Darius II was on his deathbed, Arsaces was by his side.
 According to Xenophon, Darius II summoned Cyrus, who arrived with Tissaphernes and 300 Greek hoplites.
 Plutarch, however, reports that it was Parysatis who summoned Cyrus, as she favoured him over Arsaces.
 He further adds that she attempted to convince Darius II to choose Cyrus as his heir, as the position was still vacant.
 Modern historians question Plutarch's account, and state that Arsaces must have already been chosen as heir previously, probably several years earlier.

 During the coronation of Arsaces at the southern capital of Pasargadae, Cyrus allegedly attempted to have his brother assassinated.
 The plan was exposed by Tissaphernes, but Cyrus was spared following the intervention of Parysatis and sent back to Asia Minor.
 The authenticity of this event is deemed uncertain by modern historians.
 According to Binder, the transition of power between Darius II and Arsaces was seemingly peaceful.
-During his investiture, Arsaces adopted the throne name of Artaxerxes.
+Upon his investiture, Arsaces adopted the throne name of Artaxerxes.